 The 24-year-old suffered the tragic loss of his father right before the start of his maiden CT campaign in 2016, and then last year his mother died suddenly too.
 Such a horrible set of events would leave most of us in a ball in our bedrooms, but Callinan came out fighting.
 Now, he’s looking stronger than ever and with a huge amount of support from fans and fellow CTers alike, we’re sure he’s going to be a force to be reckoned with this year.

 The success of Freestone, Andre and Christie presents more of a question mark.
 Each fell off tour ranked down in the low 30’s, with over 50% of their counting results coming from first-round exits.
 However, maybe something’s shifted in the intervening years.
-Freestone and Christe have both recently procreated, which has surprisingly seemed to lend itself rather well to competitive success in some recent cases.
+Freestone and Christe have both recently procreated, which, somewhat surprisingly, has seemed to lend itself rather well to competitive success in some recent cases.
 Think Filipe and Julian, who both just lodged their best career results with small babies (and dedicated wives) in tow.
 Andre has been on tour forever, however, his goto airs no longer garner as many points as they once did.
 To make it he will need to evolve.

 Our prediction, were we inclined to make one, would be that Fioravanti, Callinan and Freestone will survive and Andre and Christie will falter.
 However, it takes a shit tonne of tenacity to qualify, fall, pick yourself back up, re-commit to the grind and make it once again, so one thing is clear; none of these guys will be going down without a fight.